Evaporating black holes in de Sitter expanding universe: Black holes in de Sitter expanding universe

 \section{Black holes in de Sitter expanding universe}

-Let us focus now on the models in which the total mass $m$ of the system black hole-dust is conserved such that, according to Eq. (\ref{aMM}), we may write the conservation law
+Let us focus now on the models with $\epsilon=1$ in which the total mass $m$ of the system black hole-dust is conserved such that, according to Eq. (\ref{aMM}), we may write the conservation law

 Moreover, we see that the asymptotic FLRW space-time is just the expanding portion ${\frak M}(a_{dS})$ of the de Sitter manifold having the de Sitter-Hubble constant frequency $\omega_{H}=\kappa m$.
-According to the standard interpretation we assume that the FRLW fluid is {\em dark energy} of density and pressure $\rho_a=-p_a=3\omega_{H}^2=3\kappa^2 m^2$.
+According to the standard interpretation, we assume that the FRLW fluid is {\em dark energy} of constant density and pressure that read

 The novelty here is that these quantities are produced by the total mass $m$ and our parameter $\kappa$ instead of a cosmological constant.
 We may say that this parameter takes over the role of the cosmological constant assuring more flexibility to our approach where we do not need to consider global (or universal) quantities.
-We have thus the advantage of constructing, for example, a de Sitter universe of Hubble constant $\omega_H$ that can be populated by a set of black holes of parameters $(m_i,\kappa_i)$, $i=1,2,...$, if we set $\kappa_i=\omega_H m_i^{-1}$.
+We have thus the advantage of constructing, for example, a de Sitter universe of Hubble constant $\omega_H$ that can be populated by a set of black holes of parameters $(m_i,\kappa_i)$, $i=1,2,...$, if we take $\kappa_i=\omega_H m_i^{-1}$.

-Furthermore, we focus on the dynamical components, the Scwarzschild-type black hole produced by the term $\frac{2 M(t)}{r}$ and the dust of density (\ref{dust}), assuming that these are constituted by {\em ordinary matter}.
+Furthermore, we focus on the dynamical components, the Schwarzschild-type black hole produced by the term $\frac{2 M(t)}{r}$ and the dust of density (\ref{dust}), assuming that these are constituted by {\em ordinary matter}.
 The function $M(t)$ which gives the dynamics of the model may be derived integrating the differential equation (\ref{mMM}) with the initial condition $M(t_0)=M_0$.
 Thus we obtain the black hole mass

 and the mass of the dust, $\frac{\delta M(t)}{M_0}=\mu-\frac{M(t)}{M_0}$, in units of $M_0$.
 As we desire the functions $M(t)$ be smooth, we adopt the condition

 for avoiding time singularities during the black hole evolution.
 We obtain thus two monotonous functions evolving between the limits